dhev-wisdom/Projects/Salesforce-clone/README.md

 Salesforce clone

-I decided to do something a little bit different

-I decided to build a full website

-I used HTML and CSS and very little bootstrap
+HTML and CSS and minimal bootstrap

 #Original site at: salesforce.com